 I need information about...

 The ACL (anterior cruciate ligament) is a band of tough, fibrous tissue that stabilizes the knee.
 Injuries to the ACL are very common, especially among athletes.
 Treatment for your injury may or may not involve surgery.
 Treatment depends on the severity of the injury and how active you hope to be in the future.
 Treatment also depends on the type of activities you wish to participate in.
 Your healthcare provider can discuss your treatment options with you.

-Whether or not you have surgery, you can help reduce pain and swelling with rest, ice, and elevation.
+Whether or not you have surgery, you can help reduce pain and swelling with rest, ice,compression, and elevation.
 Rest with your knee elevated above heart level.
 Put ice on your knee 3 to 5 times a day for 10 to 15 minutes at a time.
 Keep a thin cloth between the ice and your skin.
 A compressive wrap may also help reduce swelling.
-Take any medications that are prescribed and follow any other instructions you’re given.
+Take any medicines that are prescribed and follow any other instructions you’re given.

 Crutches can help you get around during your recovery.
-They reduce stress on your knee, allowing it to heal.
-Follow your health care provider’s advice about the use of crutches and how much weight to put on your injured leg.
-Use crutches, or a brace for as long as advised.
+They reduce stress on your knee.
+Follow your healthcare provider’s advice about the use of crutches and how much weight to put on your injured leg.
+Use crutches or a brace for as long as advised.

 Severe or increasing pain in your knee or leg